 Berger shares inspiring real-life stories of organizational cultures and individuals who inspired change by starting with a “beautiful question.”

 You can find A More Beautiful Question: The Power of Inquiry to Spark Breakthrough Ideas on Amazon.

 9. Appreciative Inquiry: A Positive Approach to Building Cooperative Capacity

 This book was written by AI SME’s Frank Barrett and Ronald Fry as an introduction to and an overview of Appreciative Inquiry as an approach to increasing organizational capacity.
-Authors propose that relationships come alive through the Appreciative Inquiry process.
+Authors propose relationships come alive through the Appreciative Inquiry process.

 This book is about the power of AI as a method of creating relational space for the cooperative construction of reality.
-A key component is that according to the authors, the questions we ask determine whether we eventually diminish our capacity to grow and develop, or increase it.
+A key component is that, according to the authors, the questions we ask determine whether we eventually diminish our capacity to grow and develop, or increase it.

 They highlight how learning always begins with a question, a moment of inquiry.
 Authors propose the way these questions are formed can have a great impact on results.
-The book supports the position that framing questions with a positive stance and focusing on topics that promote organizational learning, will, therefore, contribute to increased cooperative capacity.
+The book supports the position that framing questions with a positive stance and focusing on topics that promote organizational learning will, therefore, contribute to increased cooperative capacity.

 This book provides a useful distinction in the contrast between deficit learning and an appreciative approach.
 Authors provide an interesting metaphorical example of Michelangelo’s approach to creating the statue of David, in that he was focused on creating a positive image of what he desired vs. focusing on what he wanted to avoid.

 You can purchase Appreciative Inquiry: A Positive Approach to Cooperative Capacity on Amazon.